feast-dev/feast/docs/reference/codebase-structure.md

 Feast uses [protobuf](https://github.com/protocolbuffers/protobuf) to store serialized versions of the core Feast objects.
 The protobuf definitions are stored in `protos/feast`.

+The [registry](../getting-started/concepts/registry.md) consists of the serialized representations of the Feast objects.

+Typically, changes being made to the Feast objects require changes to their corresponding protobuf representations.
+The usual best practices for making changes to protobufs should be followed ensure backwards and forwards compatibility.

 ## Web UI

 The `ui/` directory contains the Web UI.